mirage/mirage-www/tmpl/blog/introducing-irmin.md

 state, in order to get the new merged state.
 This mechanism sounds nice, but in practice it has two major drawbacks:

-1. It does not say how we find the initial state from two diverging states -- this is generally not possible (think of diverging counters); and
+* It does not specify how we find the initial state from two diverging states -- this is generally not possible (think of diverging counters); and
-2. It means we need to compute the sequence of `update`s which leads from one state to an other -- which is easier than 1. but it is generally not very efficient.
+* It means we need to compute the sequence of `update` operations that leads from one state to an other.
+This is easier than finding the common initial state between two branches, but is still generally not very efficient.

 In Irmin, we solve these problems using two mechanisms.

 First of all, an interesting observation is that that we can model the sequence of store tips as a purely functional data-structure.
-We model the partial order of tips as a directed acyclic graph where nodes are the tips and there is an edge between two tips if either (i) one is the result of applying a sequence of `update`s to the other, or (ii) one is the result of a merge operation between the other and some other tips.
+We model the partial order of tips as a directed acyclic graph where nodes are the tips, and there is an edge between two tips if either *(i)* one is the result of applying a sequence of `update`s to the other, or *(ii)* one is the result of a merge operation between the other and some other tips.
 Practically speaking, that means that every tip should contains the list of its predecessors as well as the actual data it